salaboy/platforms-on-k8s/chapter-8/knative/README.md

 # Canary releases

-In this section we will run a simple example showing how to do canary releases by using Knative Services.
-We will start simple by looking into percentage-based traffic splitting.
+In this section, we will run a simple example showing how to do canary releases by using Knative Services.
+We will start simply by looking into percentage-based traffic splitting.

 Percentage-based traffic-splitting functionalities provided out-of-the-box by Knative Services.
-We will be updating the Notification Service that we deployed before instead of changing the Frontend as dealing with multiple requests to fetch CCS and JavaScript files can get tricky when using percentage based traffic-splitting.
+We will be updating the Notification Service that we deployed before instead of changing the Frontend as dealing with multiple requests to fetch CCS and JavaScript files can get tricky when using percentage-based traffic-splitting.

 To make sure that the service is still up and running you can run the following command: